 Use `credo` Linter in Git `pre-commit` Hook

 Every single Elixir project all around should use it.
-Besides fancy mix
+Besides fancy mix task

 to report project styling issues, it has bindings to most of modern editors,

-like neovim
+like neovim,

-through alchemist.el and even Atom
+emacs through alchemist.el and even Atom.

-is it provides the meaningful shell return codes,
+The greatest thing about credo is it provides the meaningful shell return codes,

-making it quite easy to plug it as a linter into git
+making it quite easy to plug it as a linter into git hooks toolchain.
+Let’s do it:

-dependency into mix.exs
+Include credo dependency into mix.exs project file

 defp deps do